Frankie Valli: Music career

 In June 2021, Valli released his 12th studio album, his first in five years, Touch of Jazz, which features a collection of jazz cover songs.
 Touring resumed in the summer of 2021 with dates scheduled through October 2024; in October 2023, Valli indicated that it would be his farewell tour and that the Four Seasons would effectively end their 65-year run with his retirement.
 Valli did not rule out future performances after the tour was to end, but noted that the nature of touring, and a move from longer residencies to frequent one-night stops, was wearing on him, while the actual act of performing each night was not.
 The tour was eventually extended into 2025, with representatives for Valli responding to criticism of him touring at such an advanced age and fears of elder abuse by assuring that Valli was "doing just fine and super happy to be still performing."

-In a statement to People, Valli conceded that he uses "layering (of) vocals and instrumentals" to maintain the group's signature sound in old age, a tactic the group had long used on its records, and stated he would continue touring as long as fans continued to buy tickets and respond well to the show.
+In 2024, The Washington Post investigated the accusations that Valli mimes his live singing, writing that the powerful "flawless falsetto" the audience hears does not match his lips, which "rarely move in sync to the music."
+Valli suggested the criticism is rooted in envy, saying, "if I can't make a note, I don't sing it."
+However, Valli conceded to People that he uses "layering [of] vocals and instrumentals" to maintain the group's signature sound in old age, a tactic the group had long used on its records, and stated he would continue touring as long as fans continued to buy tickets and respond well to the show.
+Responding in The Washington Post, musician Graham Nash said, "He's just lip-syncing badly to a tape.
+As a musician, if you're not singing, you shouldn't be onstage."
+Ann Wilson of Heart was more critical, saying: "His face is completely still.
+He looks like he's not even there...You really have to look at your morals and go, 'Do I just want to go up there and phone it in, give a [bullshit] performance because I'm me, or do I take the high road?'"

 Valli's touring was abruptly halted in late September 2025 due to an unspecified illness.
+In December, Valli's team announced he was again scheduling concerts beginning in early 2026.
+A later announcement implied that Valli would be retiring in the near future and that his upcoming concert dates would be the last ones in those respective cities.
+Valli announced on May 29, 2026 that he had again halted his touring due to health issues for at least "the rest of the year" and instructed his promoters not to reschedule the remaining concerts.
+In August 2026, Valli's brother Bobby indicated that Frankie "would now retire."
+Valli's publicist denied this, writing on his Instagram on his behalf, "In spite of what you might have heard, I am not retired."
+In a statement, his brother apologized, writing that he "was misinformed."